micmejia/bible-dump/AMPC/Luke/Luke 9.md

-And He said to another, [^v]Become My disciple, side with My party, and accompany Me!
-But he replied, _Lord_, permit me first to go and bury ([^w]await the death of) my father.
+And He said to another, Become My disciple, side with My party, and accompany Me!
+But he replied, _Lord_, permit me first to go and bury (await the death of) my father.